A fast algorithm for radiative transport in isotropic media: A fast multipole based algorithm

-To solve the integral equation $(I-K)U=\phi$ with a \GMRES or \MINRES algorithm, we need to be able to evaluate matrix-vector product of the form $(I-K)U$ for different vectors $U$.
-Therefore, the main computational cost will be determined by the computational cost of the evaluation of $KU$, that is the summation~\eqref{EQ:Intgrl Discr}.
+To solve the linear system $(I-K)\bar{U}=\phi$ with a \GMRES or \MINRES algorithm, we need to evaluate the matrix-vector product of the form $(I-K)\bar{U}$ for different vectors $\bar{U}$.
+Therefore, the main computational cost will be dominated by the cost of the evaluations of $K\bar{U}$.
 Direct evaluation of such a summation takes $\cO(N^2)$ operations in general.
 In this work, we use the fast multipole method (FMM), originally developed by Greengard and Rokhlin~\cite{GrRo-JCP87}, to accelerate the evaluation of this matrix-vector product.
 For the simplicity of implementation, we use an interpolation-based FMM that was proposed by Fong and Darve in~\cite{FoDa-JCP09}.
 Other efficient implementations of FMM, see for instance~\cite{ChGrRo-JCP99,ChJiMi-Book01,GrRo-AN97,MaRo-SIAM07,YiBiZo-JCP03} and references therein, may also be applied to our problem here.
 This will be a future work.

-The FMM method in~\cite{FoDa-JCP09}, based on Chebyshev interpolation, works as follows.
+In our implementation of the Fong-Darve FMM algorithm~\cite{FoDa-JCP09}, we follow the standard multilevel approach with k-d tree structure.
+The idea in~\cite{FoDa-JCP09} is based on the Chebyshev interpolation for the far-field interactions.
 Let $T_k(x)$ be the first-kind Chebyshev polynomial of degree $k$ defined on $[-1, 1]$.
-Define the function
+Define the interpolation function